Table of Contents

 - Inclusion: As mentioned, at a fundamental level, stories help us make sense of a complex and occasionally bewildering world.
 By using the right data storytelling tools to measure, track, and extract relevant data and place it into a visual format that fits into a narrative based on specific business goals, you will make your analytical information accessible to a wider audience.
 By doing so, you’ll be able to share important messages in a way that inspires, encouraging buy-in from the right parties or stakeholders as a result.

-- Decision: By telling a data story through a powerful KPI software, you’ll be able to drive improved decision-making throughout the organization in several critical areas of the business.
-If your audience, whether internal or external to the organization, can follow a narrative and extract the right information from your presentation, they’ll gain the insight they need to base their strategies on water-tight data, making the organization more efficient, economical, and successful as a whole.
+- Decision: By telling a data story through a powerful KPI dashboard software, you'll be able to drive improved decision-making throughout the organization in several critical areas of the business.
+If your audience, whether internal or external to the organization, can follow a narrative and extract the right information from your presentation, they'll gain the insight they need to base their strategies on water-tight data, making the organization more efficient, economical, and successful as a whole.

 - Organization: In a world dominated by data, knowing which insights to explore can prove daunting.
 But by working with the right data storytelling tools, not only is it possible to simplify the analytics process, but you'll also gain the ability to arrange your data in a way that's effective, efficient, and ultimately saves you time.
 As you're no doubt aware—in business, time is money.

 - Action: If you tell stories with data and tailor your presentations to your target audience, you'll drive actionable results.
 If the person is inspired by what you have to show them, and they understand it on a deep, meaningful level, they will act in the desired way.
 For instance, if your audience is internal, they may formulate an initiative that helps enhance the company's marketing efforts.
 Or, if you're presenting to external stakeholders through storytelling with data, you might prompt them to increase their investment.